Data-Think-2021/HortiSem-NER-deploy/README.md

-This repo is to serve the deployment of the trained Named Entity Recognition (NER) model.
+This repo is for the purpose of the deployment of the trained Named Entity Recognition (NER) model.

-I added a minimal flask test application, to test the port forwarding, because I was not able to determine if the fastAPI project was working as intended.

 Use the following 2 commands to build and run the prediction container accoridingly, to check that the container is running use `docker ps`